 Are you okay with carrying all of your bags on the plane versus dropping them off at check-in?

 What is a Carry-on Bag?

-A carry- on bag is the type of luggage travellers are allowed to take into an airplane.
+A carry- on bag is the type of luggage travelers are allowed to take into an airplane.
 On the other hand, checked baggage is transported in the cargo area of the plane.

 Depending on which airline or country you fly from, carry-on bags are also labeled as hand baggage or cabin luggage.

 Both sides of the checked baggage vs carry on debate are very compelling.
 However, before you make your final decision, it’s best to know what you can put in your carry-on bag.

 To travel with confidence, we advise you to always check the rules and regulations of the airline you’re traveling with to be sure you’ve packed what is permitted on a plane.

 Being frequent fliers ourselves, we’ve compiled a list of essential items that should always be in your carry-on luggage.

 - Important travel documents (E.g. Passport)

 With regards to carry-on baggage size, the International Air Transport Association (IATA) provide guidelines that state: